Health & Vitality

 There is a lot of talk about "preventive medicine".
 However, when you look at the approach being used, it is really more about early detection and intervention.
-For instance, there is really nothing preventive about annual physicals, breast exams, mammograms, prostate exams, x-rays, blood tests, etc. While all of these exams and tests are important and everybody agrees that early detection of disease can lead to more successful outcomes, at Vitopia Health we want to truly focus on getting you healthy and on the preventing disease.
+For instance, there is really nothing preventive about annual physicals, breast exams, mammograms, prostate exams, x-rays, blood tests, etc. While all of these exams and tests are important and everybody agrees that early detection of disease can lead to more successful outcomes, at Vitopia Health we want to focus on getting you healthy and preventing disease.

 Our overall health is a by-product of our lifestyle.
 Our genes, stresses, habits, relationships, diets, illnesses, exercise routines and attitudes all affect our level of health and vitality.
 Every day we make choices about our life and the choices we make today determine our future health.

 There are five major areas of focus for staying healthy: